Is a Debt Management Plan Right for Me?

 Every creditor is different and your specifics benefits will vary depending on which credit accounts you include on your DMP.
 Nearly all major creditors offer some form of benefit for using a debt management plan.
 Medical debts and accounts being managed by third party collection agencies can often be included in a DMP, though you aren’t likely to receive any special benefits for these accounts.

-Signs that a debt management plan may work for you
+How to tell if a debt management plan will work for you

 Here are some things to consider when deciding whether or not to use a debt management plan: